rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 The main feature of the `ValidationError` type is that it can be appended to.
-Our `Validated` Monad actually does not need to care about exactly **how** the errors so far and the new errors are combined, as long that they do.
+Our `Validated` Monad actually does not need to care about exactly **how** the errors so far and the new errors must combine, as long that they do.
 Two entities that abstract how two things get combined into one are Monoids and Semigroups.
-I won't discuss them here because many [others](http://blog.sigfpe.com/2009/01/haskell-monoids-and-their-uses.html) have [already](http://apfelmus.nfshost.com/articles/monoid-fingertree.html) already explored their structure and usefulness way more eloquently than I can hope to be.
+I won't discuss them here because [others](http://blog.sigfpe.com/2009/01/haskell-monoids-and-their-uses.html) have [already](http://apfelmus.nfshost.com/articles/monoid-fingertree.html) already explored their structure and usefulness way more eloquently than I can hope to be.

 We can also see our `Validated` Monad as an instance of the [Writer Monad](http://learnyouahaskell.com/for-a-few-monads-more).
 The writer Monad allows one to "log" the result of operations.